Navigating change and problem solving your life

 Dr Clive Williams

-A roadmap for living?
+A mudmap for living?

-For most of us, when we experience a mismatch between the life we would like and the one that is happening, the story we tell ourselves is usually someone, something, other than us, is the cause, the problem.
+For most of us, when we experience a mismatch between the life we would like and the one that we have, the story we tell ourselves is that someone, something, other than us, is the cause, the problem.
 We want them to change, them to desist, them to take a long walk off a short cliff.
 To this end we complain, blame, persist in finger-pointing.
 We might get some relief from this venting or we might even gain some improvement from the other for awhile, an hour, a day, a week, but before long, we’re back in the same place.
 Arguing.
 Blaming.
 Finger-pointing.

 Psychology is the exploration of being human.
 When you sit in a therapist’s chair, we are not there to hand out solutions.
 We are looking for patterns, recurring behaviours, a way of thinking where you shoot yourself in the foot (usually whilst blaming others).
 It’s an all too familiar pattern.
 It’s the all-too-human response to life not going the way that we want.
 And it’s all a complete waste of time.